Are you beginning to experience allergy-like symptoms? Or maybe you’re having more asthma attacks than usual? It could be due to mold in your carpet.

 You should also check vents, upholstery, and closets for mold.
 Spores can easily spread throughout a home.

 Although you may have gotten rid of the growing mold, there could still be spores present within the fibers.
 By vacuuming regularly, you can keep mold at bay.

 A HEPA-filtered vacuum is highly effective when removing a large colony of mold.
 These use a specialized vent that traps tiny particles and prevents them from entering the air.
 A good vacuum with a HEPA filter is the Shark Navigator Upright Vacuum — it catches 99.9 percent of allergens.

 Always inspect both sides of your carpet when looking for mold — any discoloration could be a sign.
-Mold is usually black, green, blue or red — mildew is white.
-Use our guide on how to clean mold from carpet to successfully get rid of the problem.
+Mold is usually black, green, blue, or red — mildew is white, gray, or yellow.
+Use our guide on how to clean mold from carpet to get rid of the problem successfully.